cnbbooks/lfe-casting-spels/book/part7/3-processes.md

 Current state: 3
 ```

 Whadayaknow?
 This is looking like it might be the answer!
-No ugly state data displayed after each command, no weird function represnetation printed to our REPL -- this is a pretty clean user experience.
+No ugly state data displayed after each command, no weird function representation printed to our REPL -- this is a pretty clean user experience.
 We still get the output of our "send" command, but that's pretty easy to overlook.
 And we might be able to make that even better...